-- 10.1 A councillor who has notified the chief executive officer of a declarable conflict of interest in a matter to be discussed at a council meeting must also give notice during the meeting. - 10.2 A councillor who first becomes aware of a declarable conflict of interest in a matter during a council meeting must stop participating in the decision on the matter and must inform the meeting of the conflict of interest including the particulars. - 10.3 When notifying the meeting of a declarable conflict of interest, councillors should provide sufficient detail to allow the other councillors to make an informed decision about how best to manage the declarable conflict of interest in the public interest.
-The following details must be provided: - the nature of the declarable conflict of interest; - A councillor who first becomes aware of a declarable conflict of interest in a matter during a council meeting must stop participating in the decision on the matter and must inform the meeting of the conflict of interest including the particulars. - I. the name of the related party to the councillor; and - II. the nature of the relationship of the related party to the councillor; and - III. the nature of the related party's interest in the matter; - if it arises because of a gift or loan from another person to the councillor or a related party: - I. the name of the other person; and - II. the nature of the relationship of the other person to the councillor or related party; - III. the nature of the other person's interest in the matter; and - IV. the value of the gift or loan and the date the gift or loan was made. - 10.4 After a councillor has declared a conflict of interest, the councillor should consider leaving the
+- 10.1 A councillor who has notified the CEO of a declarable conflict of interest in a matter to be discussed at a local government meeting must also give notice during the meeting at the time when the matter is to be dealt with. - 10.2 A councillor who first becomes aware of a declarable conflict of interest in a matter during a local government meeting must stop participating in the decision on the matter and must inform the meeting of the conflict of interest including the particulars. - 10.3 When notifying the meeting of a declarable conflict of interest, councillors should provide sufficient detail to allow the other councillors to make an informed decision about how best to manage the declarable conflict of interest in the public interest.
+The following details must be provided:

-- meeting while the matter is discussed unless they have ministerial approval to participate, or they have reasons why their participation would improve making the decision in the public interest. - 10.5 If the councillor chooses not to leave the meeting, the councillor may advise the other councillors of their reasons for seeking permission to participate in making the decision as prescribed in section 150ES of the LGA.
-In deciding on a councillor's declarable conflict of interest in a matter, only councillors who do not themselves have a prescribed or declarable conflict of interest in the matter are eligible to participate in the decision making.
-The decision may be made even if the number of eligible councillors is less than a majority or do not form a quorum for the meeting or is a single eligible councillor consistent with section 150ET of the LGA section 177Q of the COBA.
+- the nature of the declarable conflict of interest - if it arises because of the councillor's relationship with a related party: - o the name of the related party to the councillor; and - o the nature of the relationship of the related party to the councillor; and - o the nature of the related party's interest in the matter - if it arises because of a gift or loan from another person to the councillor or a related - o the name of the other person; and - o the nature of the relationship of the other person to the councillor or related party and - o the nature of the other person's interest in the matter; and - o the value of the gift or loan and the date the gift or loan was made. - 10.4 After a councillor has declared a conflict of interest, the councillor should consider leaving the meeting while the matter is discussed unless they have ministerial approval to participate, or they have reasons why their participation would improve making the decision in the public interest. - 10.5 If the councillor chooses not to leave the meeting, the councillor may advise the other councillors of their reasons for seeking permission to participate in making the decision as prescribed in section 150ES of the LGA.
+In deciding on a councillor's declarable conflict of interest in a matter, only eligible councillors (those who do not have a prescribed or declarable conflict of interest in the matter) can participate in the decision making.
+The decision may be made even if the number of eligible councillors is less than a majority, or does not form a quorum for the meeting, or is a single eligible councillor, consistent with section 150ET of the LGA section 177Q of the COBA.
 If there is a single eligible councillor deciding, then a seconder for the resolution is not required.